Senior Director, Used Fuel and Decommissioning Nuclear Energy Institute

 Rod McCullum (02:31):

-Well the situation is it’s, it’s like the beginning of that Dickens novel, the best of times, the worst of times.
+Well, the situation is it’s, it’s like the beginning of that Dickens novel, the best of times, the worst of times.
 We have a very effective industrial infrastructure to manage nuclear waste, the dry cask storage industry.
 We’ve loaded 3000 of these dry cask storage systems at virtually every nuclear plant in the country.
 They’re safe.
 They’re, they’re tested.
-This has been incident free.
+This has been incident-free.
 They are licensed for as long as 60 years, the Nuclear Regulatory Commission has said that they’re good for at least a hundred.
-That being said, they’re all still at the plant sites, including the decommission sites.
+That being said, they’re all still at the plant sites, including the decommissioned sites.
 So that’s, that’s the best of times is that we have this tremendous industrial success story here.

 Rod McCullum (03:13):

 Dry cask storage didn’t exist before 1986 and now we have 3000 of them and they’ve been very effective and that lets us keep discharging waste from the plants and safely storing it.
 I’ve always said the good news with the nuclear industry is we contain all of our wastes.
 All of our by-product waste.
 The bad news for the nuclear industry is we’ve still got them.
-So here we have this dilemma where we’re very good at storing it but we need to move it and free up these sites as the older plants shutdown so we can build the next generation plants.
+So here we have this dilemma where we’re very good at storing it but we need to move it and free up these sites as the older plants shut down so we can build the next-generation plants.